aloha666/Java2021/Antra Java.md

 ### stack （私有）

-A stack is created at the same time when a **thread** is created and is used to store data and partial results which will be needed while returning value for method and performing dynamic linking.Needs not to be contiguous.
+A stack is created at the same time when a **thread** is created and is used to store data and partial results which will be needed while returning value for method and performing dynamic linking.Needs not to be contiguous 连续.

 **Local variabels, operating stacks, dynamic linking组成。**